travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

 ## Cluster Settings

-When connecting to a multi-node cluster, you must pass an instance of `ClusterSettings` as well as the usual `ConnectionSettings`.
+When connecting to an Event Store HA cluster, you must pass an instance of `ClusterSettings` as well as the usual `ConnectionSettings`.
 Primarily, this is used to tell the EventStoreConnection how to discover all the nodes in the cluster.
 A connection to a cluster will automatically handle reconnecting to a new node if the current connection fails.

-### Connecting Using DNS
+### Using DNS Discovery

 DNS discovery uses a single DNS entry with several records listing all node IP addresses.
 The EventStoreConnection will then use a well known port to gossip with the nodes.